TO THE MEMBERS

 (xix) According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that the Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the Company.
 We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due.

-(xx) In our opinion and according to the information and explanations given to us, sub-section (5) of Section 135 of the Companies Act, 2013 is not applicable to the company.
+(xx) In our opinion and according to the information and explanations given to us, there is no unspent amount towards corporate social responsibility under sub-section (5) of Section 135 of the Companies Act, 2013 pursuant to any project.
 Accordingly, para 3(xx)(a) and 3(xx)(b) of the Order are not applicable.

 Chartered Accountants